POLICIES & FAQ

 If it is raining or rain is forecast on Admitted Student Day, guests should come prepared with appropriate rain gear.
 Ponchos or raincoats are advised for guests.

 Every reasonable effort will be made to hold Admitted Student Day as planned.
 If Admitted Student Day cannot be held due to inclement weather, the event must be canceled.

 If weather is severe enough (heavy rain, thunderstorms, tornado watch/warning) to necessitate a delay in the start of the event, instructions will be announced on site to guests.
 After delaying the event for as much as one hour, if the forecast indicates no change in the severity of the weather, cancellation of the event will be announced.

 If the event is underway but is interrupted by severe weather, guests should follow instructions as announced.
 It is strongly advised that you prearrange a meeting place with your family and/or guests if the event must be canceled.

-Lunch tickets will be provided to each student and up to two guests.
-Tickets can be redeemed for a full lunch that will be provided by a local vendor (details forthcoming).
+Yes.
+Lunch will be provided to each student and up to two guests.

 Yes!
 Admitted Student Day is much different than just a regular campus visit.
 The UA community is rallying together to give you a taste of everything we have to offer.
 It is not just about visiting our beautiful campus.